This page includes a timeline, video and audio support material for Shower Thots.

 This project in 2021 was developed through a residency at Common Rooms supported by Melbourne Fringe Festival.

-Pending funds, a one week residency concluding at Common Rooms supported by Melbourne Fringe Festival.
+A one week residency concluding at Common Rooms supported by City of Melbourne Quick Response Grants.

-This project is currently seeking funds for a Spring to Summer 2022/2023 presentation.
+This project is currently seeking funds for a 2023 presentation and Australasian tour.

 Eureka!
 A Gospel Revelation